captain beefheart electricity

 i don't even know what that means. but if it means breaking away from forms, than that's me. i'm not deliberately trying to break down any concepts. i just think it would be a lot better if people could abandon those old controlled things. i want to get away from forms so i can go in new directions or even no directions at all. if there is a form you can't possibly actually be playing.

-jeff cotton / antennae jimmy semens, don van
+cotton / antennae jimmy semens, mark boston /

 ed caraeff